nickjbrowning/qml-lightning/README.md

 # Use

-An example of performing energy + force learning on an MD9 trajectory data can be found in `tests/train_md9_forces.py`
+Many examples of performing property learning for both random and Hadamard features can be found in the qml_lightning/tests folder.
+In this example we'll use the MD9 dataset (TODO: cite) with Hadamard features located here: `tests/hadamard_features/md9/train_single.py`

 First, download the MD9 dataset by typing the following command in the `tests/` folder